 Chief Executive Officer

-George Contos is the Chief Executive Officer of YAI, a role which he undertook in September 2015 from his position as YAI's Chairman.
-As a proactive change agent for the YAI Network, George restructured YAI’s senior leadership team; introduced a regional, person-centered operational model; and continues to promote an agency-wide culture of innovation and engagement by integrating technology across the organization, including in the day-to-day lives of people YAI supports.
-Leading YAI through a comprehensive strategic planning process, George reallocated and repositioned the organization’s financial and human resources to prepare the organization for the transition to managed care.
+George Contos is the Chief Executive Officer of YAI, a role he transitioned to in September 2015 from his position as YAI's Chairman.
+As a proactive change agent for the YAI Network, George restructured YAI’s senior leadership team; implemented a regional, person-centered operational model; and initiated an agency-wide culture shift toward innovation and engagement by incorporating technology initiatives across the organization, including in the day-to-day lives of people YAI supports.
+Leading YAI through a comprehensive strategic planning process, George reallocated and repositioned the organization’s financial and human resources to prepare the organization for the field’s transition to managed care.